Why does Hebden Bridge School charge fees?

 Is there a school uniform?

-At the moment there is not, however, it is possible that the weekly meeting, with its student majority, might decide on school uniform.
+At the moment there is not becasue the school democratically decided not to have one.
+However, it is possible that the weekly meeting, with its student majority, might decide on school uniform.
 What is assured is, if that is the case, the pros and cons (for example the expense) will have been thoroughly aired and taken into consideration.

 Is lesson attendance compulsory?